-Vegetation within the Park will be managed to achieve the overall objective of maintaining open ecosystems that form part of the larger Kalahari woodland system.
+Vegetation within the Park will be managed to achieve the overall objective of maintaining open ecosystems.
 Essential ecological processes, such as fire, will be managed to obtain the best outcomes for biodiversity in general.
 To assist in the management of activities and developments, vegetation types have been divided into habitat categories on the basis of their scarcity, sensitivity and threats that the habitats face in the Park and elsewhere.
 These different categories will direct management and the allocation of budgets, resources and activities, and the categories will require different levels of environmental impact management during the development of infrastructure or economic activities.

-Sensitivity, scarcity and threats are not static, and can be expected to change as different pressures or forces are brought to bear on the Park and its surrounding areas.
+Sensitivity, and scarcity and threats are not static, and can be expected to change as different pressures or forces are brought to bear on the Park and its surrounding areas.

-To actively maintain and rehabilitate all habitats in the Park, but with special emphasis on riparian forests, rivers, floodplains, swamps, sensitive plant communities, and to minimise the negative impact of fire on woodlands and optimise its use as a management tool.
+To actively maintain and rehabilitate all habitats in the Park, but with special emphasis on riparian forests, rivers, floodplains, swamps, sensitive plant communities, heritage sites, and to minimise the negative impact of fire on woodlands and optimise its use as a management tool.

-Two categories are recognised for park habitats.
+Three categories of high, medium and lesser significance are recognised for park habitats.
 A habitat's significance may be adjusted as conditions change, and additional habitats may be added.
 The habitats and their status are:

-Very important: All rivers, floodplain and swamp (wetland) areas, and riparian forests;
+Very important: All rivers, floodplains and swamp (wetland) areas, and riparian forests.

-Important: Omiramba grasslands and pans and fringe woodland, Mopane woodlands; and deciduous woodlands.
-In addition, exceptional sites have been zoned as special management areas that contain features of particular significance such as unique plant communities, important animal habitats, special landscape features, cultural sites, etc.
+Important: Omuramba grasslands, pans,fringe woodland and deciduous woodlands.

+In addition, exceptional sites have been zoned as SPECIAL MANAGEMENT AREAS that contain features of particular significance such as unique plant communities, important animal habitats, special landscape features, cultural, historical sites, etc.